April 2019: This post has been updated.

 “Mom, are we going to have a smorgasbord every night?!”

 My kids loved it.
-And despite my later start, they’ve all turned out to be “normal” eaters, from my standpoint.
+And despite my later start, they’ve all turned out to be “normal” eaters, at least from my standpoint.

 Of course, they each have their food preferences and their dislikes.
 Sometimes they love dinner and eat a lot, and sometimes they don’t.